-Why I Built This Two Step Equations Generator
+The Scaffolding Strategy: Why I Built the Two-Step Equations Generator

 The Logic Behind the Tool: "Unwrapping the Gift"